 Daniel Moe was born in St. Paul, Minnesota in 1967.
 He received his Fine Arts degree in Hot Glass from The University of Wisconsin in 1991.

-He gives thanks for the positive impact of his brothers from the Mankind Project, the extraordinary support and love from his wife, and the driving force of his two daughters.
+He gives thanks for the positive impact of his brothers from the Mankind Project, the extraordinary support and love from his wife and his Faith in God’s divine Grace and Nature.
 All of these being pivotal to the ongoing transformation and maturity of his glass work.

-Maria Arroyo Moe – Business partner & wife
+Mādhava Shakti Moe – Business partner & wife

-Maria was born in Caracas, Venezuela in 1977.
+Mādhava was born in Caracas, Venezuela in 1977.
 She lived there until 2001 when she moved to the United States.
-Residing in Hawaii since 2008, she works as a Professional Massage Therapist, Photographer and is the business manager of her husband’s business, Moe Hot Glass.
-There, Maria is the heart that keeps everything running behind the scenes.
+Residing in Hawaii since 2008, she works as a Professional Massage Therapist, Photographer and is the Co-Trustee of her husband’s Faith Based Organization, Moe Hot Glass.
+There, Mādhava is the heart that keeps everything running behind the scenes.
+Her devotion and reverence to Pele, Nature and God Creator of all, has been the foundation for sustaining an organization with service to the community at its heart.
 Her contribution to the team extends to web design, photography, writing, bookkeeping, inventory keeper and marketing.
 She is also the primary aesthetic consultant whenever she walks into the studio during the process of the creation of a new glass art piece.
 She is keen with colors, ideas and forms, and is intimately involved in the glass designs.

 Maria’s has many virtues including the ability to recognize what is needed in the moment, and spontaneously developing effective strategies to achieve the desired outcome.
 She is very focused, determined, and rarely interrupts her own process until she has reached it’s completion.

 “Being part of this team has helped me to breakthrough fixed ideas of who I am, and what I am able and capable to give.
 I am artist in many ways, I love colors and my mind works in frames, like photographs.
 Being in the studio, witnessing the art process from the beginning until the end, feeds my soul.
 The color transformation process of the glass from bright red to any color combination, the alchemy, the beauty of creation, the team work.
 Living on this island and witnessing the raw forces of nature and the process in the studio, very much alike processes.”